 Plug those coordinates into Google Maps and you get this image to the left.
 This is accurate to about 1 metre from the actual location of the image.
 Now imagine for a moment the image was taken in your house.
 All that remains is to select ‘Street View’ and you have given away the address of your home and exactly what it looks like seen from the street.

-Now imagine this was someone who intended you harm and this location was your bedroom instead!
+Now further imagine this was someone who intended you harm and this location was your bedroom instead!

 Here’s what happens when location data, Facebook, images and a very unethical app come together;